TunaGenc/SemesterProjectForProgramming2/README.md

-A desktop budgeting app built with C#, GTK#, and Cairo.
+A desktop budgeting app built with C#.It utilizes GTK and Cairo.

 Within this app  the user can do the following: